RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

  - `<script type="module">`
  - `<script type="module/embedded">`

-will have access to the `parseEmbeddedModule()` function without it ever needing to be re-declared.
+will have access to the `parseEmbeddedModule()` function without it needing to be re-declared.

 _______